jpnorair/OTEAX/README.md

 1. OTEAX is entirely in C, making it portable for lots of embedded applications.
 It is more accessible, as well, for engineers wishing to make modifications.
 If simply you wish to build an AES library on desktop, use Brian Gladman's.
 2. Due in part to the symmetric nature of EAX, OTEAX has a ridiculously simple API.
 It's very easy to integrate into other projects.
 3. It is expected to be used mainly with Cortex-M devices and other microcontrollers.
+4. OTEAX has several build options to simplify optimization
+5. OTEAX has a build option to support 32 bit aligned data I/O, which incidentally allows it to be run on some DSPs that don't support 8 bit bytes.

 # Building OTEAX